pavopax/python/modules/README.md

   * `robust_evaluate.py`

      **A quick way to robustly evaluate signal in a classification task.**

-     Given X, y, this script runs a Logistic Regression (balanced weights) and evaluates it with nested, repeated cross-validation.
+     Given X, y, this script runs a Logistic Regression and evaluates it with nested, repeated cross-validation.

-	 Useful for smaller data (less than hundreds of records) and potentially lots of features (use `--add_pca "yes"`), to quickly identify if there is a signal.
+	 Useful for smaller data (less than thousands of records) and potentially lots of features, to quickly identify if there is a signal.

      Usage:

      Load the module into your environment to apply on your own data, or run on command line with synthetic data:

+     `python robust_evaluate.py`

-     `python robust_evaluate.py` (add `--help` for more)
+	 add `--help` for more

 	 Example:

      ```
-	 modules$ python robust_evaluate.py --add_pca no --imbalanced yes
+	 modules$ python robust_evaluate.py --imbalanced
 	 Creating data...
-	 Processing...
 	 Evaluating...
 	                          mean    std  n_scores
 	 test_average_precision  0.547  0.153       6.0